top of page

 • School documents must be certified by the registrar and notarized

-3. Ready for use in Spain
+Step 3: Ready for Use in Spain

 Common Mistakes When Apostilling for Spain